6vx/6vx/README.md

 ## About

-I'm a word game nerd who loves running and jumping (so: Ultimate Frisbee and Volleyball <3) and making widgets on my computer the rest of the time.
+I'm a word game nerd (scrabble, crosswords, etc) who loves running and jumping (Ultimate Frisbee and Volleyball <3) and making widgets on my computer the rest of the time.

 ## Hire